Date of Degree

 Copyright 2011 Georgetta Ann Daisy Myhlhousen-Leak

 Myhlhousen-Leak, Georgetta Ann Daisy.
-"An investigation of outcomes assessment utilization in the context of teacher education program accreditation." doctoral dissertation, University of Iowa, 2011.
+"An investigation of outcomes assessment utilization in the context of teacher education program accreditation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.